evilusean/Khan/Algebra/Algebra 2/GM-Algebra2-Notes.md

    No Solution, You can't have an absolute value be a negative.
 ## Algebra II - Lesson 15 - Linear Equations in Two Variables - 20October2025 :
 https://www.youtube.com/watch?v=2wrPGtP61fo&t=6h3m10s
+- Linear equations with only one variable generally only have one answer (find x, oh look, there it is)
+- A linear equation in two variables is of the form : **ax + by = c**
+- If there are exponents (besides ^1), then it is not a linear equation.
+For example :  $ax^2 + by^2 = c$ is not a linear equation